Toyota Yaris (XP150): Global markets

+Although the new DNGA-based AC100 Yaris has been launched in some Central and South American countries, as of 2024, the Brazilian-manufactured XP150 models are still offered in Argentina, Brazil, and Uruguay.
+Production of the Yaris sedan in Brazil stopped at the end of 2024.

-In India, it uses the naming as Yaris sedan and was launched during the 2018 Auto Expo in February and marketed from May of the same year.
-It was badged as the Yaris, and comes with a 1.5-litre petrol engine that produces 106 hp.
-The car is available in J, G, V and VX trim levels.
+In India, the Yaris sedan was launched during the 14th Auto Expo in February 2018 and marketed from May of the same year.
+It was badged as the Yaris, and came with a 1.5-litre petrol engine that produces 106 hp.
+The car was available in J, G, V and VX trim levels.
 All trim levels are available with choice of either a 6-speed manual transmission or CVT.
-The Indian model was offered with electric driver seat adjustment, ceiling-mounted rear passenger AC and rear sunshade.
-In September 2021, Toyota India officially discontinued the Yaris from the Indian market.
+Rear disc brakes are standard on the V and VX.
+The Indian VX model came standard with electric driver seat adjustment, ceiling-mounted rear passenger AC and rear sunshade.
+Toyota India skipped the E model grade, but the Indian G is roughly the equivalent of the Vios E in the South Asian market, while the Indian Yaris V is similarly equipped to the Vios G. In September 2021, Toyota India officially discontinued the Yaris from the Indian market.

-The Yaris sedan was launched in Pakistan in March 2020 as a locally-assembled model.
+The Yaris sedan was launched in Pakistan in March 2020 as a locally assembled model.
 It is available in three variants with two engine options, 1.3-litre 1NR-FE and 1.5-litre 2NR-FE.
-The model grades are 1.3 GLi, 1.3 Ativ, and 1.5 Ativ X. All models are offered with either 5-speed manual or simulated 7-speed CVT.
+The model grades are 1.3 GLi, 1.3 Ativ, and 1.5 Ativ X. Initially all models were offered with either 5-speed manual or simulated 7-speed CVT.
+In 2024, the 1.5 Ativ X with manual transmission was discontinued.

 Safety

-The Yaris in its most basic Latin American configuration with 2 airbags and ESC received 2 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2019.
+The Yaris in its most basic Latin American market configuration with 2 airbags and ESC received 2 stars for adult occupants and 4 stars for toddlers from Latin NCAP 2.0 in 2019.

-The Yaris in its most basic Latin American configuration with 2 airbags and ESC received 1 star from Latin NCAP in 2021 (one level above 2019, similar to Euro NCAP 2014).
+The Brazilian or Thai-made Yaris in its most basic Latin American market configuration with 2 airbags and ESC received 1 star from Latin NCAP 3.0 in 2021 (similar to Euro NCAP 2014).